bitRAKE/fasmg-umbrella/README.md

 - File naming makes a distinction between several types of source code: `.asm` are main project files, `.inc` generates code at inclusion, and `.g` files create abstractions (no code generation at inclusion).

-QUESTION & ANSWER:
+Question & Answer:
 ---
 Q. If {APISET} just forwards to {DLL}, why can't I use all the functions exported by {DLL}?
 A. The target windows versions of {APISET} don't have a uniform interface to all the functions in {DLL}.
 Fine-grained exclusion of targets is outside the scope of umbrella libraries.
+---
+Q. Something.
+A. Something else.

 REFERENCES: